zBuffer/fix-fontlink/README.md

 When displaying Simplified Chinese characters, Windows Font Linking by default falls back to Japanese font (Meiryo), then Traditional Chinese font (JhengHei), then Simplified Chinese font (YaHei).

-Because the above fonts do not have a consistent size and weight, the display of Simplified Chinese characters are ugly when there is a different mix of fonts involved.
+Because the above fonts do not have a consistent size and weight, the display of Simplified Chinese characters is ugly when there is a different mix of fonts involved.

 This problem was not present when Microsoft had license for the Arial Unicode font.